The school opens at 8:45. The school bell is rung every morning at 08.45 to start the day.

 Morning Session: 08:55 to 12:00

-The school achieves much higher than average key stage SATs results for all major subjects, both against national and local averages.
+The school achieves much higher than average key stage SATs results for all major subjects (cohort depending), both against national and local averages.
 The following elements contribute to this:

 o Class size: Little Milton School’s class sizes are smaller than found in most primary schools.
-There are four classes with Reception, Years 1 and 2, 3 and 4 and 5 and 6 combining.
-The annual intake is 12 pupils with a number on roll of between 70 and 80.
+There are three classes with Nursery and Reception, Years 1, 2 and 3 and 4, 5 and 6 combining.
+This is reviewed on an annual basis.
+The annual intake is 12 pupils with a number on roll of approximately 50 to 60.

 o Attendance Standards: Our high attendance figures contribute to the success of our teaching and high standards.

 o Discipline: We encourage and expect good behaviour and mutual respect in the classroom.
 Children are taught to listen, to work to the best of their abilities, and to use classroom time conscientiously.